|

 CIMP Ex goes beyond CIMP to indicate that you are a true standard bearer in the industry.
 To earn CIMP Ex designation you must demonstrate:

-- Excellence.
+• Excellence.
 Achieve the average score on the eight CIMP exams of 75% or better.
 If you have taken an exam more than once, only your best score will count.
-However, an incremental 2% "penalty" will apply to the score for each attempt beyond the first.
-Thus, if your actual score is 66% on the first attempt and 76% on the second attempt, 74% will be used for the purpose of calculating the average.
+However, an incremental 3% "penalty" will apply to the score for each attempt beyond the second.
+Thus, if your actual score is 56% on the first attempt, 65% on the second attempt, and 76% on the second attempt, 73% (76%-3%) will be used for the purpose of calculating the average.
+Note, that there is no "penalty" for failing on the first attempt.

 How do I get enrolled in the program?

 The most convenient and cost-efficient method to enroll in the CIMP program is with one of our CIMP Packages.
-Each package includes all courses and exams necessary to earn CIMP or CIMP Ex in one of the tracks along with CIMP Application.
-Alternatively, you can purchase CIMP Application and then enroll in courses one at a time.
+Each package includes all courses and exams necessary to earn CIMP or CIMP Ex in one of the tracks.
+Alternatively, you can enroll in courses one at a time.
+Click here if you want to enroll in CIMP exams without taking the courses.

 Is there a time constraint to complete certification?